ahmadalasiri/InterviewPrep/interviews/Tyk/hr-interview-top10.md

 2. Why are you interested in working at Tyk specifically?
 3. What attracted you to this Mid-Level Full-Stack Engineer role?
 4. What's your experience with remote work?
+5. How do you handle working with different time zones?
-5. What has been your proudest moment or biggest achievement in your career so far?
+6. What has been your proudest moment or biggest achievement in your career so far?
-6. Tell me about a time you made a significant impact in the workplace.
+7. Tell me about a time you made a significant impact in the workplace.
-7. What are your career goals for the next 2-3 years?
+8. What are your career goals for the next 2-3 years?
-8. How do you handle autonomy and self-direction in your work?
+9. How do you handle autonomy and self-direction in your work?
-9. What questions do you have for me about Tyk or the role?
+10. What questions do you have for me about Tyk or the role?
-10. When would you be available to start?
+11. When would you be available to start?

 ---